Function and Module#

 TVM-FFI provides a unified and ABI-stable calling convention that enables cross-language function calls between C++, Python, Rust, and other languages.
 Functions are first-class TVM-FFI objects.

-This tutorial covers everything you need to know about defining, registering, and calling TVM-FFI functions, their exception handling, and working with modules.
+This tutorial covers defining, registering, and calling TVM-FFI functions, exception handling, and working with modules.

 Glossary#